In One Day, Two Babies Born In Same SC Hospital Named Romeo & Juliet

 Princess Kate Says That Princess Charlotte Is ‘Feisty’

-Romeo’s parents, Morgan and Edwin Hernandez of Beaufort, South Carolina, said they also agreed to the name made famous by Shakespearean months ago, but they weren’t thinking about the Bard when they selected the name Romeo Hernandez.
+Romeo’s parents, Morgan and Edwin Hernandez of Beaufort, South Carolina, said they also agreed to the name made famous by Shakespeare months ago, but they weren’t thinking about the Immortal Bard when they selected the name, Romeo Hernandez.

 “It’s funny because we didn’t even name him Romeo after Shakespeare.
 We named him after a singer named Romeo Santos that my husband and I both love.”

-The story hit the news when the hospital photographer, Cassie Clayschulte posted photos of the babies to her Facebook page, sharing their first names, Romeo and Juliet, and saying that they would make a cute little couple
+The story hit the news when the hospital photographer, Cassie Clayschulte, posted photos of the babies to her Facebook page, sharing their first names, Romeo and Juliet, and saying that they would make a cute little couple

 “Both parents had picked these names out early on in their pregnancies and neither couple knew each other until they met today!
 Both babies have full heads of hair and already make the cutest couple!”